SeelaSalorinta/pipex/README.md

-5th project.

-Your program will be executed as follows:
-./pipex file1 cmd1 cmd2 file2
-It must take 4 arguments: file1 and file2 are file names.

-cmd1 and cmd2 are shell commands with their parameters.

-It must behave exactly the same as the shell command below:
+🔗 pipex – The Magic of Pipes

+For my fifth project at Hive Helsinki, I built pipex, a program that mimics the shell’s piping behavior. 🚰 It takes four arguments:

+    file1 (input file)

+    cmd1 (first command)

+    cmd2 (second command)

+    file2 (output file)

+It works just like this shell command:

 < file1 cmd1 | cmd2 > file2

+For example:

 ./pipex infile "ls -l" "wc -l" outfile

+should behave like:

-Should behave like: < infile ls -l | wc -l > outfile
+< infile ls -l | wc -l > outfile

-./pipex infile "grep a1" "wc -w" outfile
-Should behave like: < infile grep a1 | wc -w > outfile
+This project was an awesome hands-on way to understand file descriptors, pipes, and process management in C. ⚡